Falling (Harry Styles song): Chart performance

 "Falling" debuted at number 39 on the UK Singles Chart and later peaked at number 15, making it the fourth song from Fine Line to chart in the UK top 20.
-In November 2020, it received a platinum certification from the British Phonographic Industry (BPI) for selling 600,000 units in the UK, to be followed by double platinum in 2022.
-In the US, "Falling" was certified platinum by the Recording Industry Association of America (RIAA) for sales of 1 million track-equivalent units.
+In November 2020, it received a platinum certification from the British Phonographic Industry (BPI) for selling 600,000 units in the United Kingdom, to be followed by double platinum in 2022, and triple platinum in 2026.
+In the United States, "Falling" was certified platinum by the Recording Industry Association of America (RIAA) for sales of 1 million track-equivalent units.

 Music video

 The music video, directed by Dave Meyers, was released on 28 February 2020.
 The production design by François Audouy was awarded an Art Directors Guild Excellence in Production Design award, which was the first time the ADG had recognized a music video with a trophy in its 20-year history.

 Synopsis

 The video opens up with Styles in an apartment, drenched and gasping for air.
 The video flashes in Styles’ first verse, and begins to feature him alone in the apartment with a piano.
 As he sings the ballad, the room slowly fills with water, until, in the end, he is fully submerged, drowning, but still conscious.